Manufactured Home Mortgage Loans: 2024 Rates and Requirements

 Mobile homes

-Mobile homes, a term often used interchangeably with manufactured homes, primarily refer to homes built before the HUD Code came into effect in 1976.
-This is when the National Manufactured Housing Construction and Safety Standards Act was enacted to set new, more rigorous standards for the construction and safety of these types of homes.
+Mobile homes, a term often used interchangeably with manufactured homes, refers to homes built before the HUD Code came into effect in 1976.
+This is when the National Manufactured Housing Construction and American Safety Standards Act was enacted to set new, more rigorous standards for the construction and safety of these types of factory-built homes.

 Check your mobile home loan options.
 Start here